 While some dogs are true social butterflies that love doggie daycare and dog parks, the majority of dogs aren’t!
 They’re bullies, wallflowers, or just plain awkward.
 There are far less socially tense ways to exercise your dog during the day.

-Some of doggie daycare alternatives out there are:
+Some of dog park alternatives and doggie daycare alternatives out there are:

 Since not all dogs like doggie daycare (and not all owners can find a decent option near their homes or within their budgets), you might want to look around for other options.